 - 1. All ditches or swales shall be stabilized. - 2.
 Bank slopes shall be 6:1 or flatter, unless permanent stabilization is provided. - Velocity of water shall not exceed three feet per second in grassed ditches or six feet per second in lined ditches. - 4.
 Maximum allowable design depth of water in ditches shall be three feet during a 25-year storm. - 5.
-Bottom of ditch or swale is two inches or more above the water table. - 6.
-Any ditches with grades of five percent or greater shall be lined or otherwise improved so as to eliminate erosion and sedimentation buildup in the lower elevations of the ditch, as approved by the County Engineer. - 7.
-Adequate access for maintenance equipment (15 feet wide minimum) must be provided as needed for maintenance equipment access. - 8.
-Channels and culverts under ALL proposed roads, excluding collective systems diverting run off to the ponds, shall be designed to convey the runoff from a 100 year critical duration event without overtopping the road - 9.
-All proposed swales and open ditches shall be designed to have a minimal longitudal slope of 0.30%. - Conveyance swales proposed in drainage easements shall be installed with concrete or other permanent cover.
+Bottom of ditch or swale is two inches or more above the water table. - 36 6.
+Any ditches with grades of five percent or greater shall be lined or otherwise improved so as to eliminate erosion and sedimentation buildup in the lower elevations of the ditch, as approved by the County Engineer.

+- 7. Adequate access for maintenance equipment (15 feet wide minimum) must be provided as needed for maintenance equipment access. - 8.
+Channels and culverts_under ALL proposed roads, excluding conveyance systems diverting runoff to the ponds, shall be designed to convey the runoff from a 100 year critical duration event without overtopping the road. - 9.
+All proposed conveyance swales and open conveyance ditches shall: - a. be designed to have a minimum longitudal slope of 0.30%. - b. be installed with either concrete or other permanent stabilization (i.e. sod, etc) depending on velocity (see DSM 1-1.5(b) 5). - 10.
+For drainage easements or drainage right-of-way, see DSM 2-1.1